 - Not surprising that this happens in The Dirty Dozen, as a Ragtag Bunch of Misfits are sent on a Suicide Mission.
 The first death happens right when they land with the parachutes, the last while leaving the scene.
 The others somewhere in between.

 - Used in all of the Cube films.

 - The Green Mile: When the film starts, there's maybe four or five prisoners in the titular hallway that we get to know and sympathize with.
 One by one their execution date arrives.
 By the time it's all over the only people still in the mile are the guards.

-- This happens in the fourth Lone Wolf book, among others — over the course of a simple mission to investigate a cult trying to bring back an evil god, your entire squad is slowly killed off, bit by bit.
+- This happens in the fourth Lone Wolf book, among others — over the course of a simple mission to investigate a cult trying to bring back an evil god, your entire squad is slowly killed off, bit by bit, whatever path is taken.
 By the time you arrive there, you're alone.

 - Harry Potter